If your company could talk, what would it say?

 Would it walk with a swagger and a bounce, or a smooth stride?
 Is it more of the tie-wearing type or is it content with a T-Shirt and jeans (maybe somewhere in between, like with a French tuck and slim-fit chinos?).
 What kind of language would it use?
 What sort of imagery would represent it – bright and energetic graphics, or elegant and understated photos?

 Your brand is the culmination of all these tangible and intangible qualities.
-It is the identity formed by a combination of your company’s values and priorities, and the aesthetics and verbiage you use to represent that identify.
+It is the identity formed by a combination of your company’s values and priorities, and the aesthetics and verbiage you use to represent that identity.

 So What Is a Logo?

 A logo is a graphical element that represents your brand.
-Think of it as a symbol that encapsulates everything your brand stands for – like the Nike swoosh, McDonald’s golden arches, Target’s bull’s eye or even IBM’s simple but memorable “IBM.”
+Think of it as a symbol that encapsulates everything your brand stands for – like the Nike swoosh, McDonald’s golden arches, Target’s bull’s eye, or even IBM’s simple but memorable “IBM.”

 How Important Is a Logo to Your Brand?

 Very.
 It’s essentially the symbol for everything that your brand represents.
 It’s also an indicator of authenticity.
-When people see your logo on a piece of marketing collateral, on packaging, in a video, on a blog and so on, they will intrinsically associate it with your company and its quality.
+When people see your logo on a piece of marketing collateral, on the packaging, in a video, on a blog, and so on, they will intrinsically associate it with your company and its quality.

 What Makes a Good Logo?